Dnyaneshwar Mulay

-Dnyaneshwar Mulay – ज्ञानेश्वर मुळे (Jñānēśvar Muḷē), an Indian Career Diplomat who superannuated after 35 years of service, was appointed by the President of India as the Member, National Human Rights Commission in April 2019.
-He joined the Indian Foreign Service in 1983 and has since served in several capacities, including the Consul General of India, New York, and the High Commissioner of India, Male, Maldives.
+Dnyaneshwar Mulay (Jñānēśvar Muḷē) (born 5 November 1958) is an Indian diplomat who superannuated after 35 years of service.
+Mulay was appointed by the President of India as a member of the National Human Rights Commission in April 2019, where he served until April 2024.
+He is currently serving as an advisor to the National Skill Development Corporation.
+He joined the Indian Foreign Service in 1983, and has since served in several capacities, including the Consul General of India, New York, and the High Commissioner of India, Male, Maldives.

-He is a successful writer and has written over 15 books, which have been translated in Arabic, Dhivehi, Urdu, Kannada and Hindi.
-His magnum-opus – Maati, Pankh ani Akash, written in Marathi, has received immense popularity and has also been prescribed in the Arts curriculum at the North Maharasthra University, Jalgaon (Maharashtra).
+Mulay is a successful writer, having written over 15 books which have been translated in Arabic, Dhivehi, Urdu, Kannada and Hindi.
+His most recognizable work is Maati, Pankh ani Akash, which has been prescribed in the Arts curriculum at North Maharasthra University, Jalgaon (Maharashtra).

-He has inspired a number of socio-educational projects including Balodyan, an orphanage in his native village, and the Dnyaneshwar Mulay Education Society, which seeks to introduce innovative concepts like Global Education.
+He has inspired a number of socio-educational projects including Balodyan, an orphanage in his native village, and the Dnyaneshwar Mulay Education Society, which seeks to promote concepts such as Global Education.

 Early life, education and struggles

 Mulay was born in 1958, in the village of Lat, in the Kolhapur district of Maharashtra in a marathi family.
 His father Manohar Krishna Mulay was a farmer and tailor while his mother Akkatai Mulay has been a homemaker.
 He completed his primary education in the village of Lat, at the age of 10, he left the village to join Rajarshi Shahu Chatrapati Vidyaniketan, Kolhapur, a school that was founded by the Zilla Parishad, to nurture talent from rural areas.
 He became the first student from rural area, to win the Jagannath Shankarsheth Award, by securing highest marks in Sanskrit at SSC exam in 1975.

-He received his BA (English Literature) degree from the Shahaji Chattrapati College Kolhapur and stood first in the University for which he also won the prestigious Dhananjay Keer Award.
+He received his BA (English Literature) degree from the Shahaji Chattrapati College Kolhapur and stood first in the university for which he also won the prestigious Dhananjay Keer Award.

 Seeking to join the civil services, and realizing that there was a dearth of study resources and guidance in Kolhapur, he relocated to Mumbai.
 In Mumbai he joined the State Institute for Administrative Career, which provided him the basic facilities for his studies.
 He also studied Master's in Labour Studies from LNML MILS in Mumbai.